DataSF/datasf.github.io/showcase/powerbi/_posts/2019-09-03-appraiser-workload-report.md

 featured: false
 ---

+*Streamlining distribution of work with user-centered design and quality control tools*

 ## Background

 Everyday in San Francisco, new buildings and residences are being constructed.&nbsp; In an average year, there are over 20,000 new and ongoing construction projects.
 Sixty Appraisers in the Assessor-Recorder Office are in charge of making a fair and impartial appraisal of a property’s value for the purpose of assessing a fair tax.&nbsp; For FY18 property tax brought in $70 million dollars in the revenue for the general fund, which supports City services, such as public safety, parks, libraries, and health and social services.